elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The focus event is called on focusing, and blur when the element loses the focus.
-A common approach is a blur handler checking if a field has been entered correctly after the focus event.
-You can use the focus handler to hide validation error.
-Modern HTML allows us to do many validations using input attributes: required, pattern and so on.
-And sometimes they are just what we need.
-JavaScript can be used when we want more flexibility.
-Also we could automatically send the changed value to the server if it’s correct.
+  <div><strong>Interview Response:</strong> When the element loses focus, the blur event gets called.
+After the focus event, a popular solution uses a blur handler to verify if a field gets successfully typed.
+Validation failures get hidden using the attention handler.
+Many validations get implemented in modern HTML utilizing input properties such as needed, pattern, and others.
+And they are sometimes just what we require.
+When we need greater flexibility, we may utilize JavaScript.
+Also, if the updated value is correct, we could transmit it to the server automatically.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />